 - Influential figures in Hitler’s life

 - Blaming the Jews for losing the First World War

 - Hitler’s experience in the First World War

 - Irrational fear

-As part of Adolf Hitler’s ideology of pure-blooded Germans as the master race, known as the Aryan Race, Hitler considered Jews as the lowest form of human in his hierarchy of race, and classified them as ‘non Germans,’ However, Jews have had a history of living in Germany since 500 AD and today, most askenazi Jews have German surnames.
+Hitler had very strong beliefs about pure-blooded Germans being the master race, known as the Aryan Race and considered Jews as the lowest form of human in his hierarchy of race, and classified them as ‘non Germans.’
+Despite his beliefs, Jews had a history of living in Germany since 500 AD and even today, most Askenazic Jews have German surnames.

 Rumours and Myths

-Before getting into the legitimate reasons that contributed to Hitler’s hatred towards the Jews, what will first be discussed is the various popular rumours and myths surrounding this topic.
+Before getting into the legitimate reasons that contributed to Hitler’s hatred towards the Jews, there are several rumours and myths surrounding this topic.

 One of the most popular myths out there for the reasons behind Hitler’s attitude towards the Jews is that he was ashamed of his Jewish heritage.
 A very controversial rumour is that Hitler had a Jewish grandfather; as his father, Alois Hitler, was registered an illegitimate child, with Alois’s mother (Hitler’s grandmother) having worked for a wealthy Jewish family in her past.

 This myth presumes that one of the family members of that household is Alois’s biological father, and therefore the biological grandfather of the Nazi party leader himself.
 Despite some speculation, there is no valid evidence to back up these claims.